Jekabz/someNotes/AZKABAN.md

   * **Access to project** - gets files from db
   * Stores logs
   * etc

 ###### AzkabanWebServer

 * Main manager

 ###### AzkabanExecutorServer

+#### FLOWS
+* Job is a process to be run in Azkaban
+* Graph set up by several jobs and their dependancies makes up a flow
+* **Flow** is a set of jobs, that depends on one another
+* Job can only run after its dependencies